Check if installed and load

 Let’s unpack the coded here:

-• mutate : This is a function from the dplyr package we’ve used many times before and it is used to add new variables or modify existing variables in a data frame.
+package we’ve used many times before and it is used to add new variables or modify existing variables in a data frame.lengths

-• lengths: This function is used to compute the lengths of the elements in a list.
-Here, it is applied to the result of the st_intersects function.
+: This function is used to compute the lengths of the elements in a list.
+Here, it is applied to the result of thest_intersects

-• st_intersects(grid, listings_proj): This is a spatial operation using the sf package.
+package.
 It checks for spatial intersections between the objects in the grid and listings_proj data frames.
-This operation returns a list where each element corresponds to the intersections of a grid cell with the listings.
+This operation returns a list where each element corresponds to the intersections of a grid cell with the listings.- The result of

 The final result is that a new variable n_airbnb is added to the grid data frame, representing the number of intersections (or occurrences) for each grid cell with the listings in listings_proj.